albertpatterson/chrome-extension-starter/README.md

   - <b>manifest.json</b>: the [Manifest file](https://developer.chrome.com/docs/extensions/mv3/manifest/)
   - <b>background</b>: files that run in the background and compose the [service worker](https://developer.chrome.com/docs/extensions/mv3/service_workers/)
+    - src/background/service_worker.[tj]s is the main file for the service worker
+    - additional files to concatenate with with service worker in dev mode should be placed in src/background/dev_mode_only
+      - currently two files are concatenated in dev mode
+        - chromereload.[tj]s which reloads the extension while running watch
+        - keep_active.[tj]s which keeps the service worker active so that it can be reloaded
+        - additional files added in this directory will be included automatically
   - <b>injected</b>: files that get injected into web pages via [content scripts](https://developer.chrome.com/docs/extensions/mv3/content_scripts/)
+    - Each script should be defined in it's own folder containing an index.[tj]s file.
+For example the all_pages content script is defined in src/injected/all_pages/index.[tj]s.
+    - New scripts with the same structure will be included automatically.
   - <b>popup</b>: files that build the [popup](https://developer.chrome.com/docs/extensions/reference/action/#popup).
     - Reminder: The action.onClicked event will not be dispatched if the extension action has specified a popup to show on click on the current tab.
+  - <b>options</b>: files that build the [options page](https://developer.chrome.com/docs/extensions/mv3/options/).
   - <b>util</b>: Utils for use throughout the extension
   - <b>messaging</b>: Simplilfied messaging utils which provide type safety and simplify [Message Passing](https://developer.chrome.com/docs/extensions/mv3/messaging/)